unraid/docs/docs/unraid-os/troubleshooting/diagnostics-information.md

 ### Anonymization of diagnostic data

-While diagnostic data is anonymized, if you enable mover logging under ***Settings > Mover Settings***, the syslog will give details of files that mover is operating on.
+While diagnostic data is anonymized, if you enable mover logging under ***Settings > Scheduler > Mover Settings***, the syslog will give details of files that mover is operating on.

 In this particular scenario, you have intentionally enabled mover logging to investigate a problem where it is beneficial to gather as much detail as possible, in order to resolve an issue.